Best road bike helmets 2025: From budget to high-end, rated by experts

 Expensive

-Just like you don't need a gravel-specific helmet like the Omne Ultra, you don't really need a special rain helmet.
-You could add a helmet cover to whatever helmet you like and it would work.
+Just like you don't need a gravel-specific helmet or a commuter-specific helmet, you don't really need a special rain helmet.
+You could wear a cap, or add a helmet cover to whatever helmet you like, and it would work.
 For those who ride in the rain regularly though, the POC Ventral Tempus MIPS is going to be your new favourite option.

 For more details about this helmet, take a look at our POC Ventral Tempus SPIN review.
 The two helmets share everything except for a change to a version of MIPS that is incredibly close to the previous SPIN technology.